Roslyn Place (street): History

 The land on which the current Roslyn Place sits was owned by a multitude of different owners, including J.W.
 Friday, until the late 1800s.
 By 1904 English immigrant Thomas Rodd bought the area, and the land adjacent to the southwest.
 Thomas Rodd emigrated from London at the age of 5, and following a short career as a naval officer during the American Civil War, he joined the Pennsylvania Railroad Company.
 After becoming chief engineer of all lines west of Pittsburgh for the railroad company, he and his family moved to Pittsburgh in 1889.
 The Rodd family quickly became members of Pittsburgh's social elite joining the Pittsburgh Club, the Duquesne Club, the Allegheny County Club, the Pittsburgh Golf Club, the University Club of Pittsburgh, the Metropolitan Club of New York, and the Chicago Club.
 Rodd was also responsible for the designing and constructing of many buildings in western Pennsylvania and the Midwest.
 He also designed and funded the construction of the Roslyn Place district and the street.
 Construction began in 1914 when the City Council passed ordinance No. 181, which approved of the plans for creation of Roslyn Place.
 The street was made in the Nicolson Pavement style, which is a form of wooden block pavement.
 Oak blocks were used for construction of the street, resulting in around 26,000 blocks in total.
 The construction finished later in 1914, and the street remained in that condition for decades, only undergoing minor restorations and repairs.
 By the 1980s though, the street had significantly deteriorated.
 The city opted to undergo a significant restoration project in 1985, in which extensive repairs were made.
 Since then, there have only been minor repairs using surplus materials from the 1985 project.
 The street was nominated in January 2016 to become a City Historic Landmark by Preservation Pittsburgh.
+Roslyn Place is said to be the “last known” wooden street in the United States.